Spudley/moodle-local_hibp/README.md

 Requirements
 ------------

-This plugin should work with Moodle v3.??? and higher (TBC).
-Note: The callback that the plugin uses was added to Moodle core in order to allow this plugin to be implemented.
-The plugin will only work if this change is in the Moodle core.
-You must ensure that your copy of Moodle includes this change.
+This plugin should work with Moodle v3.5 and higher.

-It has only been tested so far with a development version of Moodle that included the core update to allow it to work.
+Note: The callback hook that the plugin uses was added to Moodle core by the author of this plugin in order to allow the plugin to be implemented.
+The patch was accepted into the core for the release of Moodle 3.5.

 Configuration